kr-work/RestAPI-Server/readme.md

     If you don't want to see the logs, you can run the server in daemon mode with the `-d` flag.

+## Communication through SSE

+Board data is sent to the client by SSE.
+When communication by SSE is disconnected, all board data within the end of the current match is sent to the client.
+In this case, the old board data is divided into "**state_update**" in event.type and the latest board data into "**latest_state_update**" in event.type.

 ## For developpers

 ### Generate requirements.txt